Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Edge sanding stiles and rails

-The premium tools for making cabinet doors are also what will make the finished product the best.
+The premium tools for making cabinet doors will make the finished product the best.

-If you are making cabinet doors then odds are you have making face frames on your list.
-With it’s versatility the drum sander can handle all of the sanding tasks on cabinet doors but also sand wide face frames, shelf edging and toe kicks.
-Of all the tools on this list the drum sander will make the #1 quality improvement to your finished cabinet.
+If you are making cabinet doors, then odds are you have making face frames on your list.
+With its versatility, the drum sander can handle all the sanding tasks on cabinet doors and sand wide face frames, shelf edging, and toe kicks.
+Of all the tools on this list, the drum sander will make the #1 quality improvement to your finished cabinet.

 5. Dado set For Cutting Square Panel Stiles and Rails